bmolnar91/workbook/module_web_with_python.md

 - Atomicity:
   A transaction must be fully complete, saved (committed) or completely undone (rolled back).
 A sale in a retail store database illustrates a scenario which explains atomicity, e.g., the sale consists of an inventory reduction and a record of incoming cash.
 Both either happen together or do not happen - it's all or nothing.
 - Consistency:
   The transaction must be fully compliant with the state of the database as it was prior to the transaction.
-In other words, the transaction cannot break the database’s constraints.
-For example, if a database table’s Phone Number column can only contain numerals, then consistency dictates that any transaction attempting to enter an alphabetical letter may not commit.
+In other words, the transaction cannot break the database's constraints.
+For example, if a database table's Phone Number column can only contain numerals, then consistency dictates that any transaction attempting to enter an alphabetical letter may not commit.
 - Isolation:
   Transaction data must not be available to other transactions until the original transaction is committed or rolled back.
 - Durability: